Bill Harsha: Biography

 Born in Portsmouth, Ohio, he graduated from Portsmouth High School in 1939.
 He received his B.A. from Kenyon College in Gambier, Ohio, in 1943, where he was initiated into Sigma Pi fraternity, and his LL.B. from Western Reserve University in Cleveland, Ohio, in 1947.
 From 1942 to 1944, he was in the United States Marine Corps.

 After his admission to the bar on March 6, 1947, he was the city of Portsmouth's assistant solicitor until 1951, when he was elected Scioto County Prosecuting Attorney.
 He served one four-year term.
 In 1961, he was elected to Congress and served twenty years there.
 He was succeeded by Bob McEwen, who had managed two of his re-election campaigns.

 After his retirement from Congress, he was a consultant in Washington, D.C., from 1981 to 1986, when he returned to Portsmouth and resumed his law practice.

 Death

 He died in 2010 in Portsmouth, Ohio, aged 89.

 Legacy

 An artificial lake on the East Fork of the Little Miami River in Clermont County near Batavia is named for him (see East Fork State Park), as is the William H. Harsha Bridge, which spans the Ohio River between Ohio and Kentucky.

 Family

-Harsha's son, William H. Harsha III, is a judge of the Ohio Court of Appeals for the Fourth Appellate District.
+Harsha married Rosemary L. Spellerberg on June 24, 1946.
+Their son, William H. Harsha III, is a judge of the Ohio Court of Appeals for the Fourth Appellate District.